nutjob-laboratories/merk/README.txt

 **MERK** is still in development, but it works, and can be used for most IRC activities.

-For those that don't want to install Python or all the requirements, you can [download the **MERK** installer for Windows](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-setup.exe).
+For those that don't want to install Python or all the requirements, you can [download the **MERK** installer for Windows](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-setup.zip).

 Join me on the official **MERK** IRC channel, **#merk** on the Libera Chat network!
 Connect to  Libera in the client as one of the built-in server suggestions, or at **irc.libera.chat**, port **6667** (you can also connect via SSL on port **6697**).
 Honestly, I work a lot, so I'm almost always idle, but I pop in and chat a few times a day!

 # Running MERK on Windows

 If you're running Windows, you can run **MERK** without having to install Python or its requirements!
-First, [download the Windows installer of **MERK** !_WIN_VERSION_!](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-setup.exe).
-Double click on `merk-setup.exe` to install **MERK** to wherever you'd like.
+First, [download the Windows installer of **MERK** !_WIN_VERSION_!](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-setup.zip).
+Extract the downloaded zip file and double click on `merk-setup.exe` to install **MERK** to wherever you'd like.

 For a "portable" version of **MERK**, [download the zip file of **MERK** !_WIN_VERSION_! for Windows](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-windows-latest.zip).
 Extract the zip archive where ever you want, and double click on `merk.exe` to run **MERK**!

-For an even easier "install", [download the "standalone" executable of **MERK** !_WIN_VERSION_!](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-windows-standalone.exe) to wherever you want, and double click on the downloaded file.
+For an even easier "install", [download the "standalone" executable of **MERK** !_WIN_VERSION_!](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-windows-standalone.zip) to wherever you want, extract the zipped executable, and double click it to run **MERK**!

 The Windows version of **MERK** is being built with [PyInstaller](https://www.pyinstaller.org/).